raselneck/kyoob/readme.md

 ```
 OBJECT.FUNCTION PARAM [PARAM ...]
 ```
-Where each parameter is separated by a space. ("Strings" are not yet supported.)
+Where each parameter is separated by a space.
+(Quoted strings are not yet supported.)

-Some built-in methods:
-* `terminal.hide` hides the terminal's output.
-* `terminal.show` shows the terminal's output.
-* `camera.pos` prints out the camera's position.
-* `camera.move X Y Z` moves the camera to [X,Y,Z].
-* `world.seed` gets the world's seed.
-* `world.reseed VALUE` sets the world's seed.
-* `world.reload` reloads the current world.

 License
 -------